undeadgrishnackh/undeadgrishnackh.github.io/content/pages/about.md

 ---
-title: "About me"
+title: "Michele Brissoni"
 template: "page"
 socialImage: "/media/dolomites.jpg"
 ---

-I'm a mountain man born in the north of Italy and this was the horizon I saw for years with always the idea that one day I'd be able to go beyond these pikes were surrounding me.
+I'm a mountain man born in the north of Italy 🇮🇹 and this was the horizon I saw for years with always the idea that one day I'd be able to go beyond these pikes were surrounding me.

 ![dolomites](/media/about/dolomites.jpg)